facelessuser/soupsieve/docs/src/markdown/differences.md

 In the case where the element is the document node, `:scope` would simply represent the root element of the document.

-So, if you used to to have selectors such as:
+So, if you used to have selectors such as:

 ```py3
 soup.select('> div')